KJJP: History

 The station began broadcasting December 6, 1991, airing an easy listening format, and held the call sign KAEZ.
 It adopted a soft AC format in 1993.
 In 1999, the station was sold to KXOJ, Inc. for $750,000, and it adopted a Christian contemporary format.
 The station was branded "The Breeze".

 In 2004, the station was sold to Kanza Society Inc. for $1.25 million and it became an affiliate of High Plains Public Radio.
 On October 8, 2004, its call sign was changed to KJJP.
 Although Amarillo is the largest urban center in the HPPR coverage area, this was the first time most of the area had received a clear signal from an NPR station.
-The region had already been served by HPPR repeater KTXP in nearby Bushland, but it operated at only 1,000 watts; its signal was so weak that HPPR had to install a low-powered translator serving Amarillo itself at 94.9 FM.
+The region had already been served by HPPR repeater KTXP in nearby Bushland, but it operates at only 1,000 watts to protect West Texas A&M University's KWTS at 91.1 FM.
+KTXP's signal was so weak that HPPR had to install a low-powered translator serving Amarillo itself at 94.9 FM.